 As a result of this bill and DLI's increased investigative and enforcement authority, DLI assumes three additional contested matters would be referred to the Office of Administrative Hearings (OAH) each year starting in fiscal year 2027 and that DLI would be represented by the Office of the Attorney General (OAG) throughout the proceeding.
-It is assumed that two contested cases will settle without hearing requiring 10 hours each of administrative law judge (ALJ) time, and one case will go to hearing requiring 40 hours at the currently approved billable rate of \$245 per hour, for an estimated total cost of \$14.700.
+It is assumed that each contested case would require 20 hours of administrative law judge (ALJ) time at the currently approved billable rate of \$245 per hour, for an estimated total cost of \$14,700.